27 February 2019, 3:44pm

 Consequently, carry back choices are beginning to shrink.
 With the move away from asset-backed investments like crematoria and pub chains, which offer steady returns but minimal growth opportunities, investors are presented with fewer options.

-At Kin Capital, we have three funds that can help with carrying back to 17/18 if you are looking for solutions in the next few weeks.
+At Kin Capital, we still have one fund, that can help with carrying back to 17/18 if you are looking for solutions in the next few weeks.

 Fuel Ventures EIS Fund focuses on early stage technology investment, and as founder Mark Pearson, explains: “We are a fund by entrepreneurs for entrepreneurs, and that’s important to us.
 As one of the leading early stage investors in UK technology, we are seeing excellent deal flow and have a number of deals in later due diligence stages that all being well are ready to complete before the end of the tax year”.